 Who Needs a Supplement?

 This is the ultimate question.
 The answer to whether or not you need a supplement is between you and your health care team.
 If you have dietary restrictions, allergies or simply a poor diet, you might be a good candidate for a supplement.

-If you are on multiple medications, you should hold off on taking any supplements until you get a good double check that your chosen supplements do not interfere with your current meds.
+If you are taking any type of medication, you should hold off on taking any supplements until you talk to your doctor to double-check that your chosen supplements do not interfere with your current meds.

 - Rheumatology: "What is the Evidence for a Role for Diet and Nutrition in Osteoarthritis?"

 - Mediterranean Journal of Rheumatology: "The Effect of Omega-3 Fatty Acids on Rheumatoid Arthritis